TEAM SHELL

 6. Complete a hands-on (8 hr minimum) cycling safety class provided through various resources (including the National MS Society).

-If you are a first-time ride marshal, complete the NMSS Ride Marshal Registration Form .
+If you are interested in being a Ride Marshal contact Brian Hatt or Barron Lazano.
 Veteran ride marshals should have received a sign-up email from Brian Hatt with a veteran RM link.
-After completing the Ride Marshal registration form please read and familiarize yourself with the Ride Marshal Manual and the Ride Marshal Code of Conduct.
+After completing the Ride Marshal registration form please read and familiarize yourself with the Ride Marshal Manual and the Ride Marshal Code of Conduct. .

 If you participate in the CP training series or in an MS Recommended Ride as a Ride Marshall, your fee is waived.